-The City of Dalton completed all four of the goals outlined in its 2018 Annual Action Plan by funding public services, affordable rental rehabilitation and code enforcement activities.
+The City of Dalton completed all goals outlined in its 2019 Annual Action Plan by funding public services, affordable rental rehabilitation and code enforcement activities.

 Discuss how these outcomes will impact future annual action plans.

 Future Annual Action Plans will provide additional information on program changes that are currently in development as the City continues to determine the needs of residents in Dalton.